 Models of risks.
 Utility functions, and mean-variance theory.
 Probability models and price dynamics of securities.
 Geometric Brownian motion, Ito’s lemma, Black-Scholes model.
 Capital asset pricing.
 Risk hedging.
 Optimization techniques.
 Applications to investment and portfolio management.
 The emphasis is on mathematical modelling, analysis, and computation.

 Students must complete 5 elective courses but they must take at least 1 from each of the following three areas.
-SEEM5910 may be grouped under any of the areas.
+SEEM5910 and SEEM5920 may be grouped under any of the areas.

 * SEEM5910 Project in SEEM